Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/README.md

 ### Objectives

 Create a program `hangman-web` that will take a file as parameter `words.txt`.
-Create a file `words.txt` witch contains a bunch of words with which the program will play.
+Create a file `words.txt` which contains a bunch of words with which the program will play.
 Each word is separated with a newline.

 The behavior of the game is the same as the [hangman project](https://github.com/Lyon-Ynov-Campus/YTrack/tree/master/subjects/hangman/hangman-classic), refers to it for more details.